-Children under 18 years represent 23 percent of the population, but they comprise 34 percent of all people in poverty.1 Among all children, 45 percent live in low-income families and approximately one in every five (22 percent) live in poor families.
-Young children under age 6 years appear to be particularly vulnerable, with 48 percent living in lowincome and 25 percent living in poor families.
-Being a child in a lowincome or poor family does not happen by chance.
-Parental education and employment, race/ethnicity, and other factors are associated with children's experience of economic insecurity.
+Children under 18 years represent 23 percent of the population, but they comprise 33 percent of all people in poverty.
+Among all children, 44 percent live in low-income families and approximately one in every five (22 percent) live in poor families.
+Young children under age 6 years appear to be particularly vulnerable, with 48 percent living in low-income and 25 percent living in poor families.
+Being a child in a low-income or poor family does not happen by chance.
+Parental education and employment, race/ethnicity, and other factors are associated with children experiencing economic insecurity.
 This fact sheet describes the demographic, socio-economic, and geographic characteristics of young children and their parents.
 It highlights important factors that appear to distinguish low-income and poor children in this age group from their less disadvantaged counterparts.